vinayhegde1990/devops-notes/docs/source/AWS.rst

 AWS
 ************

-*Some useful links to cover the basics of AWS*
+*Some useful links to explain the concepts of AWS*

 ##############################
 Official AWS Documentation